Air Canada ESA Policy: Fly to Canada with Your Comfort Animal!Reading Time: 3 minutes

 Air Canada ESA Policy?
 Do They Have One?

-The Air Canada ESA policy dictates that those wishing to travel with an emotional support animal must provide a valid ESA letter to receive protection from the Department of Transportation’s law “Non-Discrimination on the Basis of Disability in Air Travel”.
+The Air Canada ESA policy dictates that those wishing to travel with an emotional support animal must provide a valid ESA letter.
+The Canadian Transportation Agency makes it possible for ESAs to travel with their owners.

 Airborne Animals!
 Which Pets Can Fly In-Cabin with Air Canada?